carlosmunoz/zanata-wiki/InternationalizationGuidelines.md

 # Introduction

-The purpose of this document is to provide readers brief understandings on workflow of internationalization for Flies Project.
+The purpose of this document is to provide readers brief understandings on workflow of internationalization for Zanata Project.

 The readers are expected to have general knowledge of internationalization about JBoss Seam, Google Web Toolkit (GWT), Java Server Faces (JSF) and Java.
 It might requires the readers to read further on relevant documentations that are mostly available on the Internet.

-After reading this document, the reader are expected to be able to internationalize Flies and make it ready for localization process.
+After reading this document, the reader are expected to be able to internationalize Zanata and make it ready for localization process.

 # Details